banner scheduled tasks on pi -- Erik Mclean / Unsplash / ThomasDyan / RaspberryTips

 If you have a well-configured email server, you can redirect emails to your email address by adding something like this to your crontab:

-Syslog is another valuable help to check what happened with your crons.
+The system logs are another valuable tool to check what happened with your crons.

 It will show you the last errors, with real-time refresh if a new cron starts.